HEIGE-PCloud/HEIGE-PCloud.github.io/content/posts/BAM/BAM-2/What-is-Poisson-distribution.md

 ### History

-Obviously, Poisson distribution is called "Poisson distribution" is because someone named "Poisson" introduced it.
+Obviously, the reason why Poisson distribution is called "Poisson distribution" is because someone named "Poisson" introduced it.
 His full name is Siméon Denis Poisson (1781–1840) and the distribution was published together with his probability theory in his work *Recherches sur la probabilité des jugements en matière criminelle et en matière civile*(1837).

 And here is the [link](https://gallica.bnf.fr/ark:/12148/bpt6k110193z/f218.image) to his original work.